 Notre Dame has been selected as one of the first providers of the new T Level qualifications starting from September 2020.
 The introduction of T Levels will see a state-of-the-art, purpose built ‘digital hub’ at Notre Dame.
 It will feature industry standard technology enabling us to provide a world class educational opportunity for students who are passionate about the digital world.

 T Levels will follow GCSEs and will be equivalent to 3 A Levels.
 These 2-year courses have been developed in collaboration with employers and businesses so that the content meets the needs of industry and prepares students for work.

 From September 2020, we will be introducing the T Level in Digital: Digital Production, Design and Development followed by a T Level in health and science from September 2021 for students wishing to pursue a career in the health and science sector.

 What will I study?

-T levels will provide the knowledge and experience needed to open the door into skilled employment, further study or a higher apprenticeship.
+T Levels will provide the knowledge and experience needed to open the door to skilled employment.
 Achieving this qualification will give you an advantage when applying for a job in software production and design in the digital industry or when progressing to further study.